 A subsequent analysis examined participants' brain activity in response to disagreement between these different influences.
 BOLD responses during decision-making were increased in regions such as the dorsal anterior cingulate cortex (dACC) and dorsolateral prefrontal cortex (dlPFC) when reward-based and socially-based information recommended different actions, as compared to decisions for which they recommended the same action.

 The final component of my research is the use of computational models to study the evolution of social decision-making.
-I have recently developed a computational framework for the study of decision-making in large populations of agents.
-This framework has allowed me to examine the evolution (and devolution) of executive function in the context of a dual-system theory of cognition.
+One of these computational frameworks was used to study decision-making in large populations of agents, allowing me to examine the evolution (and devolution) of executive function in the context of a dual-system theory of cognition.
 I have also examined the evolution of fairness in the context of social exchange through the use of a task from behavioral economics, the Ultimatum Game.
 Finally, my most recent simulation work has examined the robustness of different mental models in the context of consensus decision-making